Pat Calathes: The Basketball Tournament (TBT)

 In the summer of 2017, Calathes played in The Basketball Tournament on ESPN, with Pedro's Posse.
 He scored fifteen points in their loss in the first round to Team 23, by a score of 107–92.

 National team career

 Calathes was a member of the senior men's Greek national team in 2011.

 Personal life

 Pat Calathes' younger brother, Nick, was the primary point guard for the Florida Gators men's basketball team.
 The Calatheses led their respective college teams in scoring during the 2007–08 college basketball season.
-Nick currently plays with Panathinaikos in Greece.

 Calathes holds a Greek passport thanks to his descent from his grandparents, who emigrated to Florida from Lemnos.
 His mother is Irish.

-In 2014, Patrick's ex wife, Mary, gave birth to the couple's first child, Sienna.
-In 2022, Patrick welcomed his second child, Patrick Sean Calathes II.
+In 2014, Patrick's ex-wife, Mary, gave birth to the couple's first child.

+In 2022 Patrick, and his most recent girlfriend, welcomed their second child, a son.